1. Our Privacy Commitment

 (k) for debt collection and enforcement purposes.

-(t) as otherwise required or authorised by law.
+(u) as otherwise required or authorized by law.

-6.2 Direct marketing and research.
+8. Direct marketing and research.
 We may use and disclose your personal information to carry out consumer, market, community and traffic research, compile demographics and perform other analysis so that we can develop and implement initiatives to improve our services, improve the design, construction and operation of our roads and identify people likely to be affected by or interested in our roads and services.
-In some instances, such analysis and initiatives may be undertaken by third-parties.

 (b) changing your account settings.